kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

 * Clearing the Developer Console log.
   * Currently in the client this is not clear-able, this merely wipes that part of the database clean.
 * Populating the Developer Console log with some known commands.
-  * Includes Players, and Jagex Moderator commands.
+  * Includes Players, and some Jagex Moderator commands.
+* Developer Console history editing.
+  * Full control of values/entries inside the Developer Console's history up-to 150 commands. (until I see if there's a limit, then set it to that if it's reasonable.)
+  * To delete entries, simply erase their value.
+If it's only spaces or empty this program will simply not add it back deleting that slot fully.
 * Zezima Button.
   * I'll let you find out what that does in the Source Code, or while ran.
     * Hint: It's cosmetic, but a fun reference for some.